 Making choices, increasing responsibility, growing social awareness and intellectual development.

 Children in the primary grades enter a stage of life brimming with wonder, awe, curiosity and energy.
 At Peninsula, children generally ages 5–9 are grouped in classrooms depending on social, emotional and cognitive development where they begin to exercise more independence and make choices within a more sophisticated framework of available activities.
 Once they enter the K-1 class, they can begin to choose activities of interest to them outside the classroom, such as science in a tinker lab, math in the math room, art, library, woodshop, clay, weaving and music in their respective studios and physical education outside or in the playspace.

 In addition to abundant unstructured play in our beautiful campus, physical education on the playing fields or in the indoor playspace is provided weekly.
 The first overnights are held, children take responsibility for work jobs in the broader school community, and daily class meetings become even more important.

 Academically, the greatest emphasis is on gaining skills in reading, writing, and math to serve as a vehicle for furthering intellectual curiosity and independence, cognitive flexibility, social and cultural fluency, collaborative inquiry, precision of thought and persistence.
 Hence, for example, the youngest children learn to read, while older primary students read to learn.

-Our integrated curriculum allows children to learn and develop skills through a variety of approaches, allowing them to naturally construct meaning.
+Our progressive, integrated curriculum allows children to learn and develop skills through a variety of approaches, allowing them to naturally construct meaning.
 In this way, learning becomes a part of them, fostering deep understanding, and connecting them to the world.

 Setting goals, making choices and taking responsibility, collaboration, intellectual challenges, and becoming an active member